gerome-avec-un-g/dddsample/exposition/presentation/src/test/java/fr/geromeavecung/exposition/presentation/cucumber/README.md

 # Technical files and test automation

-## Shared package
+## fr.geromeavecung.exposition.presentation.cucumber.shared

-### fr.geromeavecung.exposition.presentation.cucumber.shared.CucumberConfiguration.java
+### CucumberConfiguration.java

 This is the main configuration for Cucumber.
-It references the configurations for shared state and shared repositories implementations.
-It also references the configurations of each specific functional domains, which should be added when creating a new functional domain.
+It references the shared configuration and the configurations of each specific functional domains, which should be added when creating a new functional domain.

+### SharedConfiguration

+The configuration for shared repositories based on @ComponentScan

-### fr.geromeavecung.exposition.presentation.cucumber.shared.SharedState.java
+### SharedState.java

 Contains common data that is used by different Cucumber steps, like the identifier of the logged-in user doing the actions, the current exception...

+### SharedSteps.java

+Steps for all shared in memory implementation of repositories and exception verification.
+Also contains some configuration to manage null/empty strings for DataTables.

-### fr.geromeavecung.exposition.presentation.cucumber.shared.repositories.XXXInMemory.java
+### repositories.XXXInMemory.java

 Some in memory implementations of repositories that are shared by multiple functional domains (Identifiers, Timestamps...)
 IdentifiersInMemory and TimestampsInMemory are here to get rid of the randomness of UUID.randomUUID() and LocalDateTime.now().
 They always return a fixed value that can be changed with the appropriate steps in SharedSteps.

-### fr.geromeavecung.exposition.presentation.cucumber.shared.SharedSteps.java

-Steps for all shared in memory implementation of repositories and exception verification.
-Also contains some configuration to manage null/empty strings for DataTables.

 ## Functional Domain Package